akbaramd/Bonyan/docs/frameworks/entity_framework.md

 ## Summary

-The **Bonyan.AspNetCore.Persistence.EntityFrameworkCore** module provides a streamlined way to integrate Entity Framework Core with your domain-driven .NET Core applications.
+The **Bonyan.EntityFrameworkCore** module provides a streamlined way to integrate Entity Framework Core with your domain-driven .NET Core applications.
 By utilizing **DbContexts** and **Repositories**, developers can efficiently implement data persistence while adhering to DDD principles.
 The module also supports a variety of SQL providers, including **SQLite** and **SQL Server**, providing flexibility to meet different application needs.
 The integration of this module ensures maintainability, scalability, and clear separation of concerns in the persistence layer of your applications.

 Through the use of well-defined DbContexts and repository abstractions, you can keep the domain model clean and focused, allowing it to evolve independently of the underlying infrastructure.
 With support for common SQL providers and configuration conventions, this module is an essential tool for building robust, domain-driven .NET Core applications.